Sajal92/Product-Detection-from-Packshots/README.md

 descriptors inside the shelf image, if there’s any.
 In this way if there’s any match found then the corresponding IDs of product and shelf image, including the max min va;ues of the bounding box, are dumped into solutions.txt file.
-The result for this step are shown in fig 2. for product image qr281.jpg and shelf image db1662.jpg
+The result for this step are shown in the image below for product image qr281.jpg and shelf image db1662.jpg
 ![alt text](https://github.com/Sajal92/Product-Detection-from-Packshots/blob/main/sample_output.png)
-*Fig 2.
-The result of the matching algorithm*

 Pros:
 * Can handle different scales of product and shelf image.
 The product inside the shelf